-- QuickBooks Online doesn't have all the report customization options that QuickBooks Desktop does.
+- QuickBooks Online doesn't have all the report customization options that QuickBooks Desktop has.

-- QuickBooks Online does allow extensive filtering and supports exporting a report to Excel for further filtering if necessary.
+- QuickBooks Online allows extensive filtering and supports exporting a report to Excel for further filtering if necessary.

-- You can save your customizations (like memorizing a QuickBooks Desktop report) and schedule the report to be auto sent from QuickBooks Online.
+- You can save your customization (like memorizing a QuickBooks Desktop report) and schedule the report to be auto sent from QuickBooks Online.

 Sales rep (converts as a custom field)

-- Any Sales rep names or initials you recorded in transactions in your QuickBooks Desktop file are maintained in the transactions in QuickBooks Online as a custom field.
+- Any Sales rep names or initials you recorded in transactions in your QuickBooks Desktop file is maintained in the transactions in QuickBooks Online as a custom field.

 - You can continue to assign sales rep information on sales transactions in QuickBooks Online and filter reports by sales rep as needed.

-- However, when assigning sales reps to sales transactions, you'll need to enter the name as opposed to selecting it from a predefined dropwdown list.
+- However, when assigning sales reps to sales transactions, you'll need to enter the name as opposed to selecting it from a predefined drop down list.

-- Sales tax payments will post as regular checks.
+- Sales tax payments will convert as regular checks/cheques.

-- Sales tax adjustments will post as journal entries.
+- Sales tax adjustments will convert as journal entries.

 - Ship Via is converted, but when recording Ship Via information on transactions, you'll need to enter the shipping method manually as opposed to selecting from a predefined list.

-- QuickBooks Online does have its own keystroke shortcuts, on any window, hold "Ctrl+Alt+?" to see the shortcut menu.
+- QuickBooks Online has its own keystroke shortcuts.
+In any window, hold "Ctrl+Alt+?" ("Ctrl+Option+?" on Mac) to see the shortcut menu.

-- QuickBooks Online currently doesn't export information to TurboTax or other tax preparation programs.
+- QuickBooks Online currently does NOT export information to TurboTax or other tax preparation programs.

-- It also doesn't support tax line mapping in the Chart of Accounts.
+- QBO doesn't support tax line mapping in the Chart of Accounts.

-- However, QuickBooks Online has an additional level of account types, called "detail types."
-They may help you make tax line assignments to accounts when tax support is available.
+- They may help you make tax line assignments to accounts when tax support is available.

 - QuickBooks Online has a terms feature that is very similar to the terms feature in QuickBooks Desktop .
 The terms automatically calculate the due date from the transaction date.

-- Terms are imported without change with the following additional exceptions:
+- Terms are imported without change with the following enhancement:

-- QuickBooks Online currently doesn't have a way to categorize customers, vendors, or jobs with types the way you can with QuickBooks Desktop.
+- QuickBooks Online currently does not have a way to categorize customers, vendors/suppliers, or jobs with types the way you can with QuickBooks Desktop.

 - If you have types in your QuickBooks Desktop data file, the lists of types aren't converted to QuickBooks Online.
-Also, when customers, vendors, and jobs are converted, their type is not converted.
+Also, when customers, vendors/suppliers, and jobs are converted, their type is not converted.